 - 1/4 teaspoon cinnamon

-- Preheat the oven to 450°F with one oven rack placed in the center of the oven, and another abotu 6 inches below the broiler.
+- Preheat the oven to 450°F with one oven rack placed in the center of the oven, and another about 6 inches below the broiler.

-- Prepare your sheet pan by lightly spraying with baking spray and lining with parchment paper.
+- Prepare a (half-sheet sized) sheet pan by lightly spraying with baking spray and lining with parchment paper.